-A lender must be prepared to operate the assets or, more likely, cause the assets to be operated on behalf of the lender in a manner that will protect its investment; however, upon closing of the transaction to acquire the assets, the lender may not yet have the financial assurance and regulatory authorizations and qualifications required to own and operate oil and gas assets.
+A lender must be prepared to operate the assets or, more likely, cause the assets to be operated on behalf of the lender in a manner that will protect its investment.
+However, upon closing of the transaction to acquire the assets, the lender may not yet have the financial assurance and regulatory authorizations and qualifications required to own and operate oil and gas assets.

 Regulatory agencies often take several weeks to approve these items, and prospective bidders generally wait to start the approval process until definitive acquisition agreements have been executed.
-A Transition Services Agreement (TSA) provides for continued operation of the assets by the seller for the duration of the transition period, which is typically 30 to 120 days after closing.
-The TSA provides the terms and conditions pursuant to which the seller will continue to operate the assets on behalf of the buyer.
-The transition services are performed under the seller's existing permits and authorizations, and the buyer is typically required to indemnify the seller from damages stemming from such operations, subject to traditional carve-outs.
+A transition services agreement provides for continued operation of the assets by the seller for the duration of the transition period, which is typically 30 to 120 days after closing.

+The transition services agreement provides the terms and conditions pursuant to which the seller will continue to operate the assets on behalf of the buyer.
+The transition services are performed under the seller's existing permits and authorizations, and the buyer is typically required to indemnify the seller from damages stemming from such operations, subject to traditional carveouts.

 The lender must also make arrangements to operate the assets on a long-term basis after the transition period.
-Financial institutions and funds are not in the business of operating oil and gas assets on a day-to-day basis, so skilled operating companies are typically engaged to manage operations pursuant to a Contract Operating Agreement (COA).
-These agreements are heavily negotiated to ensure that the parties are aligned by incentivizing the operator while providing the lender with its desired level of oversight and insulation from operational liability.
+Financial institutions and funds are not in the business of operating oil and gas assets on a day-to-day basis, so skilled operating companies are typically engaged to manage operations pursuant to a contract operating agreement.

+These agreements are heavily negotiated to ensure that the parties are aligned, by incentivizing the operator while providing the lender with its desired level of oversight and insulation from operational liability.
+The current industry downturn has affected both good and bad operators.
+In situations where a borrower's financial troubles stem purely from external factors rather than operational or management issues, the existing management team may make a good contract operator.